Pain relief in hand

 One such case involved a basketball player who sustained a dislocation of his ring finger.
 This was treated simply by strapping his finger.
 However, over the next four years he noted his finger joint “loosening”, until he was unable to use his hand.
 Traditional treatment would have involved fusing the damaged joint.

-Fortunately, a finger joint implants has been developed in Japan which is able to help restore hand movements.
+Fortunately, a new line of finger joint implants has been developed in Japan which is able to help restore hand movements.

 These implants are like miniature knee replacements which can correct the alignment of the deformed joint and provide a normal range of pain free movements.
 The basketball player mentioned earlier underwent ligament reconstruction with one of these new finger joint replacements and, as a result, his normal hand function was restored.